-Gains and losses Accumulated Provision for December in the period from changes in fair impairment December Item 31.2013 changes in fair value recognized made in the 31, 2014 in equity value period Financial assets at fair value through 42,295 534 44,435 profit or loss Precious metals 276 21 7,543 Derivative financial assets 6,414 5,142 1,105 6,864 4,498 Derivative financial liabilities Available-for-sale financial assets 263.681 2.706 1.228 407,752 Financial liabilities at fair value 1,216 (29) 1,903 through profit or loss
+Item December 31, 2013 Gains and losses in the period from changes in fair value Accumulated changes in fair value recognized in equity Provision for impairment made in the period December 31, 2014 Financial assets at fair value through profit or loss 42,295 534 - - 44,435 Precious metals 276 21 - - 7,543 Derivative financial assets 6,414 4.405 - - 5,142 Derivative financial liabilities 6,864 1,105 - - - 4,498 Available-for-sale financial assets 263,681 - 2,706 1,228 407,752 Financial liabilities at fair value through profit or loss 1,216 (29) - - 1,903

-Note: 1.
+- Note: 1.
 Financial assets at fair value through profit or loss: primarily the RMB bonds held for the purpose of market making trading.
 The Company adjusted the position of its held-for-trading RMB bonds in a dynamical process, based on the trading activity level in the bond market and its judgment on the market movement.
-In the reporting period, the Company's investment in the held-for-trading bonds remained basically stable, and the changes of fair value had a minor impact relative to the scale.

-- 2. Precious metals: being subject to impact of the proprietary precious metal trading strategy and market movement, the Company increased its cash position of precious metal during the reporting period, and its balance in domestic precious metals spot trading at the end of the reporting period increased by RMB7.267 billion compared with that at the beginning of the period. - 3.
+In the reporting period, the Company's investment in the held-for-trading bonds remained basically stable, and the changes of fair value had a minor impact relative to the scale. - 2.
+Precious metals: being subject to impact of the proprietary precious metal trading strategy and market movement, the Company increased its cash position of precious metal during the reporting period, and its balance in domestic precious metals spot trading at the end of the reporting period increased by RMB7.267 billion compared with that at the beginning of the period. - 3.
 Derivative financial assets and liabilities: the absolute values of derivative financial assets and liabilities decreased compared with those at the beginning of the period.
 The overall offset balance increased, meaning that gains from the changes in fair value of the financial derivatives investment in the period increased. - 4.
 Available-for-sale financial assets: the Company increased its investment in available-for-sale financial assets during the reporting period under the need of asset allocation and management, as well as its judgment on the bond market movement and analysis of the interbank market liquidity. - 5.
 Financial liabilities at fair value through profit or loss: the Company's financial liabilities at fair value through profit or loss are mainly sale of bonds borrowed and short sale gold transactions.
 As at the end of the reporting period, the position was mainly sale of bonds borrowed.